kevlo-cyber/third-party-risk-management/README.md

 ## Control Frameworks: The Foundation

 Throughout my assessments at major healthcare organizations, I've learned that strict adherence to minimum security standards protects both the organization and its patients.
-Large hospital systems have the leverage to enforce these standards—and vendors adapt.
+Large hospital systems have the leverage to enforce these standards, and vendors adapt.

 ### 1. Platform-Based Security Requirements